If you notice the tell-tale signs early a tree that is sick and dying can be saved and brought back to life.

-1. Identify the issue is any and amend
+1. Identify any issue and amend

-2. Prune 30% of the trees foliage
+2. Prune 30% of the tree’s foliage

 3. Implement a watering program

 a.
-Change of environment – A tree can adapt to most reasonable conditions and grow accordingly.
+Change of environment – A tree can adapt to the most reasonable conditions and grow accordingly.
 If their environment were to suddenly change it can cause issues.

 ii.
-Contamination – This can be in the form of oil spills or other chemicals around the base of the tree, or a less obvious one is pouring Draino or other chemicals down a drain and not knowing the tree roots are tapped into that drain.
+Contamination – This can be in the form of oil spills or other chemicals around the base of the tree, or a less obvious one is pouring Drano or other chemicals down a drain and not knowing the tree roots are tapped into that drain.